rubs019/dailyQuote/README.md

 A simple API that send inspirating quotes

-- TODO :
+### TODO :

-Module REDIS:
+**Global:**
+- Add unit test for each function
+- Add module ESLINT
+- Update to TS ?
+- Get a better error handler
+- Clean unused folder

-Module CRON :
+**Module CRON :**
+- Install & Configure a CRON module
-- Add A cron task
+- Add A cron task that insert a new quote everyday